tbreslein/repoteer/README.md

 Please use the github issues for suggestions, bugs, etc., and if you would like to contribute (especially when it comes to packaging or OS support, because I probably will not implement that myself) just open pull requests.

-Just keep things civil, make your intent clear on the issues and PRs, etc..
+Just keep things civil, make your intent clear on the issues and PRs, etc.

 ## Licensing